Ananth Narayan Samudrala: h-index, Total Citations, and Citation Map

 Auto-detected research lines — a seminal paper and the follow-up work building on it.
 Review and edit before using in a petition.
 Each Free PDF opens in a new tab — EB-1A organises this into the structure USCIS applies to Criterion 5 of 8 CFR § 204.5(h)(3)(v); EB-1B re-frames it under § 204.5(i)(3) (outstanding researcher); NIW presents it under prong 2 of Matter of Dhanasar.

-The researcher developed foundational methods for optimal sensor placement to enable topology identification in smart power grids, establishing a framework for subsequent work on distributed outage detection and network resilience.
+The researcher developed foundational methods for optimal sensor placement to enable topology identification in smart grids, extending this framework to distributed outage detection and network resilience.

-The researcher developed a method for detecting outages in distribution networks using limited power flow measurements, establishing a foundational approach for monitoring grid reliability with sparse data.
+The researcher developed a method for detecting outages in distribution networks using limited power flow measurements, addressing data scarcity challenges in grid monitoring.

 Citation trend (last 10 years)Click to expand